nvmwill/nexmo-developer/_blog/blogposts/en/q3-2022-third-quarter-in-review.md

 **Firebase Video Extension**

-Continuing on the topic of improving customer engagement, video is one of the most effective ways to connect deeply with your customers, whether through product demos, conversations, or supporting them.
+On the topic of improving customer engagement, video is one of the most effective ways to engage customers deeply, whether through product demonstrations, conversations, or support.

 This is why we are happy to announce our [Firebase multiparty video extension](https://extensions.dev/extensions/vonage/firestore-vonage-video-express).
-The Firebase multiparty video extension created by our Javascript Developer Advocate [Dwane Hemmings](https://developer.vonage.com/blog/authors/dwanehemmings) makes it easy to build a multi participant ie: conferencing video app using the Firebase platform.
-To get started checkout the extension from the [Firebase store](https://extensions.dev/extensions/vonage/firestore-vonage-video-express).
+The extension created by our Javascript Developer Advocate [Dwane Hemmings](https://developer.vonage.com/blog/authors/dwanehemmings) makes it easy to build a multi-participant ie: conferencing video app using the Firebase platform.
+To get started check out the extension on the [Firebase Marketplace](https://extensions.dev/extensions/vonage/firestore-vonage-video-express).

 ### In the world of SDKs…